Metric Spaces of Arbitrary Finitely-Generated Scaling Group: Sol and the 1-generator case

+We next prove that $N$ is an amenable net with bounded geometry.
 All of the required properties will follow from the isometric left action of $G$ on itself.
 We must be careful, however, because the net $N$ arises from the action of a set of elements of $G$ that is not a subgroup.
 So $N$ is invariant only under the left action of integer powers of $t$, which will turn out to suffice.
-If we had taken a lattice for $N$, this lemma would be trivial, but we would encounter technical difficulties in Section 4 when generalizing to higher-rank Lie Groups.
+If we had taken a lattice for $N$, these lemmas would be trivial, but we would encounter technical difficulties in Section 4 when generalizing to higher-rank Lie Groups.